applitools/eyes-storybook/README.md

 ### Standalone server

-As noted in the previous section, Eyes.Storybook starts a storybook dev server.
-If you wish to start the server outside of Eyes.Storybook, or test a production build that's available at a certain URL, then just specify the URL for the storybook in the command line (or in the configuration file, see [Advanced configuration](#advanced-configuration) below).
+As noted in the previous section, Eyes-Storybook starts a storybook dev server.
+If you wish to start the server outside of Eyes-Storybook, or test a production build that's available at a certain URL, then just specify the URL for the storybook in the command line (or in the configuration file, see [Advanced configuration](#advanced-configuration) below).

 For example: